 What to put in your PVC Survival Cache:

-food (obviously freeze dried or something that will last a long time)
+- food (obviously freeze-dried or something that will last a long time)

-first aid / medical supplies
+- first aid / medical supplies

-maps / compass
+- maps / compass

 The most important step with a project like this is getting a good solid seal when gluing the PVC pipe and end caps.
-If the PVC end caps are not properly sealed then moisture will be allowed to get into the capsule, and of course damage whatever is inside.
+If the PVC end caps are not properly sealed then moisture will be allowed to get into the capsule, and of course, damage whatever is inside.